Tipser/slate/source/includes/_tipser-elements.md

 }
 ```

-The collection consists of the products shown in Product Cards.
-The font-family used in the description section is inherited from your website's styles, and the font-size is expressed in the relative `em` units controlled in `.te-product-card` class.
+The Product Card is an item used for displaying single Collection or Store component, among others.
+The font-family used in the description section of the Product Card is inherited from your website's styles, and the font-size is expressed in the relative `em` units controlled in `.te-product-card` class.
 The default value used there is `12px`, which you can easily change by adding to your CSS following style:

 All the description elements (product name, brand and price) will become bigger / smaller according to the value you specify in the `px` unit.
 If you wish to change single description element, please use its specific class names: